caffeinated/modules/README.md

 ---

 ### module:make
 Generate a new module.
 This will generate all the necessary folders and files needed to bootstrap your new module.
 The new module will be automatically enabled and work out of the box.
-Feel free to remove any un-needed (or add) folders per your needs.
+Feel free to add or remove any un-needed folders and files per your needs.

 ```
 php artisan module:make blog